a-maldet/labelmachine/cran-comments.md

     measures.

-      When you convey a covered work, you waive any legal power to forbid your copyrighted material outside their relationship with you. circumvention of technological measures to the extent such circumvention is effected by exercising rights under this License with respect to the covered work, and you disclaim any intention to limit operation or
+      When you convey a covered work, you waive any legal power to forbid circumvention of technological measures to the extent such circumvention is effected by exercising rights under this License with respect to the covered work, and you disclaim any intention to limit operation or